ilastik/ilastik.github.io/documentation/basics/installation.md

     cd /path/to/ilastik-1.*-Linux
     ./run_ilastik.sh

-After a successful installation, the *Tracking with Learning Workflow* will appear on the Start-Screen of ilastik.
+After a successful installation, learning the weights in the *Tracking with Learning Workflow* will be enabled.

 Should you run into any problems, please [contact us]({{site.baseurl}}/community.html).